fynnwilliam/fynnwilliam.github.io/README.md

 `std::abort` which then makes `SIGABRT` to occur using `std::raise(SIGABRT)`.

-You may follow this [Godbolt Link](https://godbolt.org/z/d8oGvafEv) to analyse the code.
+Kindly follow this [Godbolt Link](https://godbolt.org/z/d8oGvafEv) to analyse the code.

 Thank you.
 Untill another time, take care.